Blown Away (album)

 Blown Away is the fourth studio album by American singer and songwriter Carrie Underwood.
 It was released in the United States and Canada on May 1, 2012, by Arista Nashville.
 After finishing her successful Play On Tour in December 2010 to promote her third studio album Play On, Underwood started working on the album, but took her time, as she "wanted to change things up", and needed to step away from the "celebrity bubble" to "have real things to write about and to sing about".
 It took her over one year to finish the album, which, according to Underwood, ended up having a "darker storyline" than her previous efforts.

 Met with mostly positive reviews from music critics, the album became a commercial success.
 It debuted at number one on Billboard 200, with first-week sales of 267,000 copies, achieving the third-largest opening of 2012.
 With Blown Away reaching number one, Underwood became the third female to chart at number one on the Billboard 200 with three country albums, tying her with Linda Ronstadt and Faith Hill.
 Like her three previous albums, Blown Away debuted at the top of the Top Country Albums chart.
 The album remained at number one for a second week on the Billboard 200, becoming her first album to spend more than one week at the top of that chart.
 It topped the "Top Country Albums" chart for seven weeks.

 Blown Away was the seventh best selling album overall and second best-selling country album of 2012 in the US.
 It finished 2012 with over 1.4 million copies sold worldwide, according to the International Federation of the Phonographic Industry.
 Blown Away has since sold around 1.8 million copies in the US and over two million copies worldwide.
-In January 2020, the album was certified 3x-Platinum by the RIAA.
+In January 2020, the album was certified 3× Platinum by the RIAA.

 It spawned the Billboard Hot 100 Top 20 and Country Airplay number-one singles "Good Girl" and "Blown Away", along with the Country Airplay top-two hits "Two Black Cadillacs" and "See You Again".
-All singles received multi-Platinum or Platinum certifications.
+All singles received multi-Platinum certifications.

 In 2013, at the 55th Grammy Awards, Underwood won the Grammy Award for Best Country Solo Performance for "Blown Away", which also won Best Country Song for its songwriters.
 The album won the American Music Award for Favorite Country Album.